jarekstrzele/obsidian_notes/HASKELL/The Complete Haskell Course/3 Functions.md

 ## Currying
 All functions have a single parameter.
-Functions of more htan one parameter actually return a new function.
+Functions of more than one parameter actually return a new function.
 No need to pass all parameters (partial application) **Example:**
 `prod 3 5` is, i reality, `(prod 3) 5` First we apply `3` and the result is a function that expects another integer.